How to Plan the Trip to Grand Canyon West Rim Solo

 Packing List for Grand Canyon

-1. Comfortable covered shoes (no flip-flops or sandals).
+- Comfortable covered shoes (no flip-flops or sandals).
 Sneakers are the best.

-2. Sunscreen
+- Sunscreen

-3. Hat and sunglasses
+- A Hat and sunglasses

-4. Yoga pants/leggings or light pants
+- Yoga pants/leggings or light pants

-5. T-shirt/shirt or whatever type of top you are comfortable wearing, just make sure it is good for outdoors.
+- T-shirt/shirt or whatever type of top you are comfortable wearing, just make sure it is good for outdoors.

-6. Plenty of water (it is very hot there)
+- Plenty of water (it is very hot there)

-7. Camera or phone to take pictures
+- Camera or phone to take pictures

-8. Some cash (to tip)
+- Some cash (to tip)

 Where to Stay for Cheap in Las Vegas?

-If you decided to fly to Las Vegas to get to Grand Canyon, read further on how to get cheap accommodation.
+If you decide to fly to Las Vegas to get to the Grand Canyon, read further on how to get cheap accommodation.
 If you are not familiar with hotel extra charges in Las Vegas, I should tell you that even if you find cheap hotel deals, in the end, you will see the extra resort fees added to the price.

-So, my point is why do you need to spend so much money on the hotel if you just going to sleep there and take a shower.
+So, my point is why do you need to spend so much money on the hotel if you just going to sleep there and take a shower?!

 I’ve decided to use my Chase travel credit card miles, to pay for the hotel.

-You might be interested in my article on how to travel for free with travel credit cards
+|How to travel for free with travel credit cards

 The cheapest hotel I could find on the site of travel partners via my bank was Ellis Island Hotel Las Vegas.
 The fee price per night was decent (around $30) and based on the reviews, the hotel seemed very nice.
 I’ve actually chosen this hotel because I could just walk to my tour pickup point and I didn’t have to pay for Uber in that case.
 So that was good.